wsa138/odin-mobile-menu/README.md

 The purpose of this project is to create a sample mobile menu.
 I will be using Font Awesome icons in this project.
+There will be two different styles of mobile menu which have their displays swap any time a menu option is clicked.